John Brenan (physician)

 The greater part of the medical practice in Dublin at that time was in the hands of the College of Physicians.
 An old bylaw of the college forbidding members to hold consultations with non-members was, according to Brenan, put in operation to curtail his practice.
 Brenan stated that the Dublin physicians declined to use his remedy from personal jealousy.
 It was, however, adopted by practitioners with success in the country parts of Ireland, as well as in England and Scotland.

-In 1813 Brenan published at Dublin a pamphlet entitled 'Essay on Child-bed Fever, with remarks on it, as it appeared in the Lying-in Hospital of Dublin, in January 1813, &c.'
+In 1813, Brenan published at Dublin a pamphlet entitled 'Essay on Child-bed Fever, with remarks on it, as it appeared in the Lying-in Hospital of Dublin, in January 1813, &c.'
 In this publication he attacked the College of Physicians.
-He followed up the attack by a series of articles, both in verse and prose, in the 'Milesian Magazine,' in which he satirised the prominent members of that college.
+He followed up the attack with a series of articles, both in verse and prose, in the 'Milesian Magazine,' in which he satirised the prominent members of that college.

 Brenan also attacked persons agitating for Catholic emancipation.
 A government pension was alleged to have been given for these productions.

 Many of Brenan's satires were in the form of adaptations in verse of passages from the Latin classics, which he applied with much poignancy.
-Among these was an elaborate piece on Daniel O'Connell, then in the early stages of his career.
+Among these was an elaborate piece on Daniel O'Connell, who was in the early stages of his career.

 The 'Milesian Magazine' was published at long intervals.
 The last number, which appears to have been that printed in 1825, contained a letter which Brenan addressed to the Marquis of Wellesley, lord-lieutenant of Ireland, advocating an inquiry into the administration of the Lying-in Hospital at Dublin, and stating the circumstances of his discovery in connection with turpentine.
 Brenan's death took place at Dublin in July 1830.